How Much Does It Cost To Vectorize An Image?

 For branding and large-format printing, such as building advertisements or banners at events – people often choose to utilize vector images.
 The reason is because vector art’s precision and clarity make it ideal for branding, where logos need to be consistently clear across various sizes and materials.

 But what exactly does it mean to vectorize an image, and how much does it cost?
-In basic terms, vectoring an image is a technique for resizing an image, and the cost depends on a number of factors.

 What Is Vector Art?